Daddy Issues (TV series): Production

-The six-part first series was written by comedian and writer Danielle Ward, produced by Lynn Roberts, with Phil Gilbert as executive producer for Fudge Park Productions. and executive producers Aimee Lou Wood, David Morrissey, and directed by Damon Beesley, and Caterine Morshead.
-Ward also wrote the second series, commissioned in 2024.
+The six-part first series was written by comedian and writer Danielle Ward, directed by Damon Beesley and Caterine Morshead, produced by Lynn Roberts, with Phil Gilbert as executive producer for Fudge Park Productions.
+Stars Aimee Lou Wood and David Morrissey also acted as executive producers.
+A second series was commissioned in September 2024, with Ward returning to write.
+A third and final series was commissioned in July 2026.

 Casting

-Aimee Lou Wood and David Morrissey star in the lead roles Gemma and Malcolm, with both returning for the second series.
-Susan Lynch is in the role of Gemma’s mother.
+Aimee Lou Wood and David Morrissey star in the lead roles of Gemma and Malcolm, with both returning for the second series.
 Additional cast members include David Fynn, Sharon Rooney, Sarah Hadland, Taj Atwal, Arian Nik, Tom Stourton, Susan Lynch, Susannah Fielding, Lauren O'Rourke, Cyril Nri, Cora Kirk, Perry Fitzpatrick, Claire Keelan, Damien Molony, Sherrie Hewson, Humphrey Ker, and David Reed.

 Filming

 Filming for the first series began in Stockport and Manchester in December 2023.
-Filming on the second series started in January 2025.
+Filming for the second series started in January 2025.

 Broadcast

-The series premiered in the United Kingdom on 15 August 2024.
+The first series premiered on 15 August 2024 on BBC Three.
+The second series premiered on 21 November 2025 on BBC One.